happyqingye/FilterCode/README.md

 The line of the matched item is folded in original tab.
 At the same time, the matched item and the related context are copied into the new tab.

 #### Add the mousemap(Option)
-In order to quickly open the original file, you can define the shortcut key like below:
+In order to quickly open the original file, you can define the shortcut key in file named Default.sublime-mousemap like below:
-<pre><code>
-[
+<pre><code>[
 	{
 		"button": "button1",
 		"count": 2,